HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-04/exercises/chapter-04-exercises.md

-# Exercise Solutions Chapter 4
+# Exercise Solutions Chapter 5

-Solutions to exercises from chapter 4 in the book Sams Teach Yourself C++ in One Hour a Day, 8th edition.
+Solutions to exercises from chapter 5 in the book Sams Teach Yourself C++ in One Hour a Day - 8th edition.

 ## 1